University of Tennessee Commission on Agriculture

 The membership of the Commission shall consist of the following:

-- Randy Boyd, interim president of UT System
+- Randy Boyd, president of UT System

 - Tim Cross, senior vice president and senior vice chancellor of the UT Institute of Agriculture